 Boko Haram Kill More than 100 in Northern Nigeria

-As many as 106 people died on Feb 15, in Izghe village near the Cameroon border after suspected Boko Haram members, dressed in uniforms, surrounded the village in trucks and motorcycles.
+As many as 106 people died on Feb 15, in Izghe village near the Cameroon border after suspected an extremist group that is located primarily in Northern Nigeria members, dressed in uniforms, surrounded the village in trucks and motorcycles.
 They separated the Christians from the Muslims before killing the believers.
 The assailants shot some and slit the throats of others; then looted local businesses and escaped into the wilderness.

 Security forces were reportedly not present in the town at the time of the attack.
 A later field report stated that scores of bodies were still littering the streets of the village, as the few remaining residents were too afraid to gather and bury them.
 Both Muslims and Christians have fled.
 Only the elderly who were unable to run away remained behind.